 If you have children or others under your care, ask yourself: Do I shepherd well those who are under my care?
 Do I shepherd by leading?
 Or by goading?
 How can I model my leadership style on Jesus as the Good Shepherd?

 I love this image of Jesus.
-He’s my model of what a priest should be like — or a parent or a teacher or a coach, or even a good statesman.
+He’s my model of what a priest should be like — he’s a model of what a parent or a teacher or a coach, or even a good statesman should be.
 I just hope that I can continue to be a good shepherd.

 Pope Francis has challenged his priests to go out among their flocks and “be shepherds with the smell of your sheep.”